-Generation 3 is present in all domains in the SW but absent in the NE.
-The disappearance of such a distinct fracture generation over a relatively short distance of 200 m can be explained by a wrong association of fractures with other generations or subject to reasons that are not within the scope of this study.
-The geometry and distribution of pre-existing fractures strongly influences the development of younger generations, possibly creating local variations.
-Considering that generations 1 and 2 in the SW could belong to the same set, gen. 2 as mapped in the NE could be equivalent to generation 3 in the SW.
+- 630 Generation 3 is present in all domains in the SW but absent in the NE.
+The disappearance of such a distinct fracture generation over a relatively short distance of 200 meters can be explained by a wrong association of fractures with other generations or subject to reasons that are not within the scope of this study.
+The geometry and distribution of preexisting fractures strongly influences the development of younger generations, possibly creating local variations.
+Considering that generation 1 and 2 in the SW could belong to the same set, gen. 2 as mapped in the - 635 NE could be equivalent to generation 3 in the SW.
 This assignment would mean that all domains incorporate the same generations but with local variations in their geometry.
-Based on our analysis with five spatially isolated domains, this determination cannot be easily made; it requires a continuous tracing of the fracture generations over the complete outcrop area.
-This interpretation does not have an impact on the network evolution analysis, because the generations are merged in the same order, but the situation highlights the necessity of a complete automatic tracing and interpretation of the whole outcrop.

-Given the consistency of gen. 4 traces across the five sample windows, we focus next on gen. 5 fractures, which created polygonal patterns with generally shorter traces than the other fracture generations (< 0.5 m) and are present in all areas.
-They barely show orientation modes, but a qualitative inspection of Figs. 15 and 17 suggests that a large fraction of the gen. 5 fractures are oriented in N-S and E-W directions, which appears to be caused by the influence of pre-existing fractures (e.g., in the NE2, where gen. 5 strikes between 20 and 60°, which is orthogonal to gen. 1 fractures, representing the shortest connection between them).

-For most cases, we expect and observe that younger fractures are shorter than older ones, because pre-existing fractures acted as propagation barriers, constraining the maxi-
+Based on our analysis with five spatially isolated domains, this determination cannot be easily made, but requires a continuous tracing of the fracture generations over the complete outcrop area.
+This interpretation does not have an impact on the network evolution analysis, because the generations are merged in the same order, but the situation highlights the necessity of a complete 640 automatic tracing and interpretation of the whole outcrop. - Given the consistency of gen. 4 traces across the five sample windows, we focus next on gen. 5 fractures, that created polygonal patterns with generally shorter traces than the other fracture generations (< 0.5 m) and are present in all areas.
+They barely show orientation modes, but a qualitative inspection of fig. 15 and 17 suggests that a large fraction of the gen. 5 fractures is oriented in N-S and E-W directions, which appears to be caused by - 645 the influence of pre-existing fractures (e.g., in the NE2, where gen. 5 strikes between 20° and 60°, which is orthogonal to gen.1 fractures, representing the shortest connection between them).
+For most cases, we expect and observe that younger fractures are shorter than older ones because pre-existing fractures acted as propagation barriers, constraining the maximum lengths of the younger fractures.
+Counterintuitive to that, our gen.1 fractures can be shorter than gen. 2, and gen. 3 fractures shorter than gen. 4 - (Tables 3 and 4).
+We interpret this anomaly in the case of gen. 1 and 2 to relate the selection and orientation of our domains relative to the gen. 1 fractures, so that they are more strongly censored than gen. 2 fractures.
+The orientation of gen. 3 is subparallel to preexisting generations, thus the fractures are more likely to abut.
+This is not the case for gen. 4, which is sub-orthogonal to generations 1 and 2 und thus more likely to cut through existing fractures, because they were able to propagate through the older fractures for reasons beyond the scope of this - 655 project (e.g., propagation stress conditions, existence of mineral fill in the older fractures, etc.).